Epilogue – Leave-taking

 "You shouldn't be; you've seen how much effort I've been putting into potions."
 Harry countered.

-"You think I'm telling you falsehoods?"
+"Are you accusing me of falsehood?"
 One thin black eyebrow rose above his eye.

-This made Harry think, and he remembered what Snape had said when they'd tried to ask him about Voldemort, as well as what Quirrel had revealed later.
+That reminded Harry of what Snape had said when they'd tried to ask him about Voldemort, as well as what Quirrel had revealed later.
 "Sir…" Harry had to ask.

 "Sir, when Draco asked you, about Voldemort…"